thoughtbot/maybe_haskell/release/maybe_haskell.md

 These conveniences are why we don't actively picture functions as curried when writing Haskell code.
-We can define `addThree` naturally, as if it took three arguments and the rules of the language handle currying.
-We can also apply `addThree` naturally, as if it took three arguments and again the rules of the language handle the currying.
+We can define `addThree` naturally, as if it took three arguments, and let the rules of the language handle currying.
+We can also apply `addThree` naturally, as if it took three arguments and again the rules of the language will handle the currying.

 ### Partial Application

-Some languages don't use curried functions but do support *partial application*: supplying only some of a function's arguments to get back another function that accepts the arguments left out.
-We can do this in Haskell too, but it's not "partial" at all, since all functions truly only accept a single argument.
+Some languages don't use curried functions but do support *partial application*: supplying only some of a function's arguments to get back another function that accepts the arguments that were left out.
+We can do this in Haskell too, but it's not "partial" at all, since all functions truly accept only a single argument.

 When we wrote the following expression: